spencerjpotts/Ark-FisherMan/README.md

 - [x] Healthy (v279.261)

 # Compatible Resolutions
-- [x] 1366x768
 - [x] 1920x1080

 # Discord
- Ask Questions, ask for help or make friends with the community and play some games :)
+ Ask Questions, ask for help or make friends inside the community and play some games :)
  [Join the Discord](https://discord.gg/262RFta)

 # To DO